quenio/ATN/README.md

 It aims at keeping the specifications at a sufficiently abstract level, so that implementation-specific concerns do not obfuscate the clarity and the objectivity necessary in specifications.

-Note: every statement in this text should be considered normative.

 ## Types

 In ATN, a type is a set that integrates its elements (a.k.a. instances) into a named concept.